KevinGimbel/kevingimbel.github.io-old/jekyll-guide/index.md

 {% endhighlight %}

-The last thing you'll have to do now is running the following
+The last thing you'll have to do now is running

 {% highlight bash %}
 $ sudo gem install jekyll